PatrickMaiyer/Portapack_Wiki/Compile-on-Arch-based-distro.md

 cmake ..
 make firmware
 ```
-There should be no more bugs anymore.
+There should be no more errors anymore.

 # Notes
 1. You cannot directly install `gcc-arm-none-eabi` from AUR using yay or others tool, otherwise the version would be not match.